ceknapp/PharmAlchemy-and-JCP-Integration/README.md

 # PharmAlchemy-and-JCP-Integration
 UAB INFO 603 Semester project.
 The goal of this project was to integrate the schemas of PharmAlchemy with the JUMP Cell Painting repository.
+Abstract:
+Cellular morphological changes provide insight to drug efficacy, target engagement, and other off-target effects which all impact drug development and discovery.
+The JUMP Cell painting (JCP) consortium focuses on morphological profiling of cells.
+The purpose of JCP is to study genetic and chemical arrangements of cells.
+To address the lack of cell morphological changes associated with genetic changes or compound target engagement, we created an integrated schema of the JCP and Pharm Alchemy schemas.
+By integrating JCP’s data into Pharm Alchemy, it allows queries about which compounds affect healthy morphology in disease models, or which genes drive cell  characteristic changes.